 The Nigerian National Petroleum Corporation Act establishes the Nigerian National Petroleum Corporation, which participates in petroleum operations on behalf of the government.

-What government bodies are charged with regulating the oil and gas industry and what are the extent of their powers?
+Which government bodies regulate the oil and gas industry and what is the extent of their powers?

 The Ministry of Petroleum Resources (headed by the minister of petroleum resources) is: